PatrickDelancy/TddJavaScriptWorkshop/README.md

 1. Follow the instructions below for "Preparing my workstation"

 ### Will there be Wifi?
-I will try to secure wireless internet access, but this cannot be guarunteed.
+I will try to secure wireless internet access, but this cannot be guaranteed.
 Some aspects of this workshop will expect there to be internet access, but I'll have a backup plan just in case.

 ### I have a (Mac/Linux/Windows) laptop, is that ok?
 There are many platform-specific tools available, but for this workshop the presenter will be using all opensource cross-platform tools, so whatever your favorite OS is, use that.